shmuelk/gateway-api-inference-extension/site-src/guides/epp-configuration/config-text.md

 The saturationDetector section configures the saturation detector, which is used to determine if special action needs to eb taken due to the system being overloaded or saturated.
 This section is described in more detail in the section [Saturation Detector configuration](#saturation-detector-configuration)

+The data section configures the data layer, which is used to gather metrics and other data used in making scheduling decisions.
+This section is described in more detail in the section [Data Layer configuration](#data-layer-configuration)

 The featureGates sections allows the enablement of experimental features of the IGW.
 This section is described in more detail in the section [Feature Gates](#feature-gates)